ClusterHQ/flocker/docs/labs/installer.rst

 Supported Configurations
 ========================

-The Installer can be used in the following configurations.
+This Quick Start Installer can be used in the following configurations.

 * **Supported configurations**